LOUISA MCELWAIN | Distant Trumpeter

 NICHOLAS HERRERA | Pasión

-On display through December 21st
+On display extended through March 22, 2025

 A trail of pickup trucks piled high with timber winds down a mountain road—firewood for heating residents’ homes come winter.
 A farmer slops new mud on his old horno oven, as his ancestors have done for centuries.
 A rusted metal heart containing horseshoes, gears, and nuts and bolts of all sizes, all welded together to represent that organ’s hidden inner workings.
 A line of penitentes (penitents) make their way to church to be blessed.